Syafiq001/3D-GAME-RECYCLE-ADVENTURE/README.md

 To start playing the game, please follow these simple steps:

 1. Clone or download the repository to your local machine.
-(Repository link: [GitHub Repository](https://github.com/your-username/your-repository))
+(Repository link: [GitHub Repository](https://github.com/Syafiq001/3D-GAME-RECYCLE-ADVENTURE.git))
+2. Skip this step if step 1 succeded, [Download from Google Drive](https://drive.google.com/drive/folders/16J771-sxc0l7QnKF9PL1XUD7c9Ckm3U0?usp=sharing)
-2. Navigate to the game folder and locate the executable (".exe") file.
+3. Navigate to the game folder and locate the executable ("PSM2 Recycle Adventure.exe") file.
-3. Double-click on the executable file to launch the game and start playing.
+4. Double-click on the executable file to launch the game and start playing.

 ## Credits